Five steps to get a sustainable competitive advantage

 Today’s business environment is very competitive.
 It’s now a lot easier and cheaper to start a business, particularly with technology enabling business to be conducted online and internationally to win customers in foreign markets.

 The explosion of online retailing is an example of this, and all this competition and activity makes it difficult to stand out from the crowd.

-A sustainable competitive advantage is the key to business success.
-It is the force that enables a business to have greater focus, more sales, better profit margins, and higher customer and staff retention than its competitors.
+Sustainable competitive advantage is the key to business success.
+It is the force that enables a business to have greater focus, more sales, better profit margins, and higher customer and staff retention than competitors.

-It is the major driver of long-term business value and is what purchasers will place the most value on when looking to buy a business.
-Without a sustainable competitive advantage you risk being another “me too” business that muddles along achieving less than satisfactory results.
+It is the major driver of long-term business value and is what purchasers will place the most value on when looking to acquire a business.
+Without a sustainable competitive advantage, you risk being another ‘me too’ business that muddles along achieving less than satisfactory results.